Skyrme-Faddeev model from 5d super-Yang-Mills: Boundary conditions and moduli space of vacua

 \section{Boundary conditions and moduli space of vacua}

 {\bf Conditions at $x^4=0$ and at $x^4\to\infty$.} For convenience let us introduce a dimensionless fifth coordinate~$z$ and dimensionless field components,

 The boundary of $M^5=\R^{3,1}\times\R_+$ consists of Minkowski space $\R^{3,1}_0=\pa M^5$ at $z=0$.
 Infinity $z\to\infty$ is parametrized by Minkowski space $\R^{3,1}_\infty$ at $z=\infty$.
 For the $\gfrak$-valued fields $(\Acal , \vp )$ on $\R^{3,1}\times\R_+$ we have to impose boundary (at $z=0$) and asymptotic (for $z\to\infty$) conditions.
-We make the following choice,
+We make the following choice~\cite{30a},

 where $\mathfrak t$ is a Cartan subalgebra of the Lie algebra $\gfrak$.
-Such a class of conditions is parametrized by the two Minkowski-space $\gfrak$-valued functions $\sigma$ and $\tau$ and has been imposed e.g. in studies of the Nahm equations on $\R_+$ (see e.g.~\cite{31,32,23}).
+Such a class of conditions is parametrized by the a Minkowski-space $\gfrak$-valued function $\tau$ and has been imposed e.g.~in studies of the Nahm equations on $\R_+$ (see e.g.~\cite{31,32,23}).

 {\bf Gauge group.} We employ the notation $\Ical :=\R_+$ and consider the group $\Gcal = C^\infty (\R^{3,1}\times\Ical, G$) as well as its restriction $\Gcal_\Ical$ to $\Ical$ obtained by fixing $x^a\in\R^{3,1}$ to some arbitrary value, i.e. $\Gcal_\Ical\cong C^\infty (\Ical ,G)$.
 The true group of gauge transformations has to preserve the chosen boundary and asymptotic conditions (\ref{3.1}) and (\ref{3.2}) (see e.g.~\cite{33}).
 This is not the case for~$\Gcal$ but for its subgroup